rexarski/toolbox/README.md

   - See [this one](/config/.gitignore) as an example.
   - `git config --global core.excludesfile ~/.gitignore`
 - [ ] Generate and add SSH key to GitHub account.
-- [ ] Turn off the iCloud sync of Photos before library migration.
 - [ ] Turn off the Spotlight.
 - [ ] Turn on the Night Shift in System Preferences - Display, set the schedule to Custom (6 pm to 6 am).
 - [ ] Turn off the auto boot feature.